-The PE interface with factory is expected to facilitate such factory operations such as Just-In-Time (JIT) or Deliver-On-Time (DOT) operation of carriers for seamless processing, coordination of APC capabilities such as Fault Detection and Run-to-run Process control both inside and outside of the tool, wafer or lot processing queue manipulation for hot lot handling, energy management within the equipment as well as part of the entire fab infrastructure, and, increasingly, predictive capabilities such as predictive scheduling, predictive maintenance (PdM) and Virtual Metrology.
-This will require production of more and more equipment information and increasingly higher rates including equipment state information, designs that accommodate control information and recommendations from external sources, and adherence to SEMI standards for data communication as well as state representation.
+The PE interface with factory is expected to facilitate such factory operations such as Just-In-Time (JIT) or Deliver-On-Time (DOT) operation of carriers for seamless processing, equipment performance adjustment to compensate the gradual change of the process performance, wafer or lot processing queue manipulation for hot lot handling.

 For the same type of recipes in which the same process resources are used almost for the same process settings the PE should behave as it is processing wafers under the same process recipe so to keep the seamless processing.
 This requirement implies that the PE needs to be capable of understanding the contents of the recipes, or, that the factory system sends a flag to PE to make PE accept any recipe without any Dandori operations.
 More discussion is required to understand the requirement of such control and implementation methodology.

 It is noteworthy that many operation controls become heavily dependent on scheduling in order to reduce WIP, to facilitate reasonable scheduled maintenance of PE, and, to gain flexibility against unexpected events in the fab.
-Predictive scheduling will become an integral part of equipment operation to optimize scheduling and reduce wait-time waste.
 It is also noteworthy to highlight that process controls need to become more model-based for higher reusability and to reduce the engineering burden and time consumption.
-Equipment should be designed with APC in mind.
-In some cases this will mean that APC will be an integral part of the delivered tool solution, while in other cases it will mean that the equipment is produced to be "APC ready", provide the necessary timely data and allowing the appropriate control to support APC.
 Research can be better focused toward the innovations required to achieve these objectives.